xiangyuli2027/xiangyuli2027.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I’m Xiangyu Li.
-I’m currently a second-year PhD student in Transportation Systems Analysis and Planning at Northwestern University.
-I hold a Master’s degree in Transportation Engineering from the University of California, Berkeley, and a Bachelor’s degree in Transportation Engineering from Beijing Jiaotong University.
-My research focuses on autonomous driving, urban mobility, traffic management, and public transportation systems, with a particular interest in advanced applications of deep learning and optimization techniques.
+Hello, I'm Xiangyu Li, a second-year Ph.D. student in Transportation Engineering at Northwestern University (NU) under the guidance of Prof. Hani Mahmassani.
+Concurrently, I'm pursuing a Master of Science in Computer Engineering with Prof. Qi Zhu, expecting to graduate in June 2025.
+I hold a Master's degree in Transportation Engineering from the University of California, Berkeley (UCB) and a Bachelor's degree from Beijing Jiaotong University.
+My research focuses on designing adaptive, predictive, and generative algorithms by leveraging advanced optimization and AI techniques to enhance transportation systems.

 ## Education
 **Doctor of Philosophy in Transportation Systems Analysis & Planning** <span style="float:right;">Sep.
 2023 – Present</span>  <br/>